 The Problem: Finding 100% recycled or tree-free toilet paper that doesn’t come wrapped in plastic.
 Since 2007, my toilet paper of choice has been cardboard cases of Seventh Generation recycled rolls that come individually-wrapped in thin paper wrappers.
 I ordered it from Amazon and even had a subscription at one time.
 But over the years, I’ve received comments from readers that they would order a case and it would sometimes come with plastic inside.
 Or that the plastic-free cases were not always available on Amazon.

 A New Solution: A few months ago, I started seeing Facebook posts about a new brand of toilet paper called Who Gives a Crap.
 Funny name.
 But it sounded interesting.
 The company donates 50% of its profits to provide toilets and sanitation in the developing world.
-The toilet paper comes in two versions, bamboo or recycled paper, and is shipped in a cardboard box.
-At the time, only the… Read the rest
+The toilet paper comes in two versions, bamboo or recycled paper, and is shipped in… Read the rest

 So I had another nasty cold this weekend.
 Sore throat.
 Moving to stuffed up head.
 And on to coughing, headache, body aches, and the nose from Hell.
 Honestly, I was blowing my nose at least once a minute.
 During the worst part, several times a minute.
 Literally.
 And contrary to what that word has become these days, I do mean “literally” literally.

 By Sunday, I had gone through one and a half rolls of Seventh Generation recycled paper.
 This stuff is great.
 It’s got 80% recycled content and comes in a cardboard case with zero plastic packaging.
 (I get the Seventh Generation Bathroom Tissue from Amazon.com.)